TracyRe/zagat-clone/README.md

  * Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
 * Build
  * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-* Running unit tests
- * Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-* Running end-to-end tests
- * Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-* Further help
 * To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ### Known Bugs
 * None identified